ibm-garage-ref-storefront/refarch-cloudnative-micro-inventory-spring/README.md

 Now, you can validate the application as follows.

-- Try to hit http://localhost:8080/micro/inventory and you should be able to see a list of items as follows.
+- Try to hit http://localhost:8080/micro/inventory and you should be able to see a list of items.

 - You can also do it using the below command.